Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Abstract

 \section{Abstract}

 Training large language models typically demands extensive GPU memory and substantial financial investment, which poses a barrier for many small- to medium-sized teams.
-In this paper, we present a full-parameter pre-training framework based on block coordinate descent (BCD), augmented with engineering optimizations, to efficiently train large models on affordable RTX 4090 GPU clusters.
-BCD ensures model convergence based on block coordinate descent theory and performs gradient computation and update at the level of parameter blocks.
-Experiments show that 1) \textbf{Lower cost of Same-Device}: BCD significantly reduces pre-training cost.
-For the 7B model, under identical hardware settings, BCD lowers training costs to approximately 33\% on A100/A800 clusters on 7B model averagely and to approximately 2.6\% on RTX 4090 clusters on 7B model, compared to traditional full-parameter training.
-2) \textbf{Cross-Device Transfer}: By leveraging BCD, large-scale models previously trainable only on high-end A100 clusters can be seamlessly migrated and pre-trained on 4090 clusters—whose hourly cost is only one-quarter that of A100—without requiring expensive hardware.
-3) \textbf{Accuracy Retention}: In both scenarios, BCD training achieves the same level of model accuracy as full-parameter pre-training.
+In this paper, we propose a full-parameter pre-training and fine-tuning framework based on block coordinate descent (BCD), enhanced with engineering optimizations, to enable efficient training of large-scale models on cost-effective RTX 4090, A100 and A800 GPU clusters.
+Under identical hardware configurations, we reduce the training cost of a 7B model to 33\% on A100/A800 and only 2.6\% on RTX 4090, compared to standard full-parameter training.
+It also enables large models previously restricted to A100 clusters to be trained on RTX 4090 without degrading performance.
+BCD achieves comparable or better accuracy than full-parameter and fine-tuning methods at most cases, with lower GPU consumption and improved hardware utilization.